 Artist Adam Frelin and architect Barbara Nelson, along with teams of dozens, put together this spectacle that was branded Breathing Lights and distributed throughout poorer neighborhoods in Albany, Troy, and Schenectady.
 They received a million dollars from Bloomberg Philanthropies to do so, one of four such Public Art Challenge awards given nationally, plus another half million in cash and in-kind support from local organizations.

 Coverage in the press has been almost universally positive.
 The project is over now, their closing summit, originally planned “on vacant homes and abandoned buildings to engage local residents, prospective buyers and investors, and policy makers,” has finally occurred.
 The arts website Hyperallergic described plans for this final event as sounding “a little like a gentrification strategy meeting.”
 The summit appears—I say appears as it cost money to attend, so I did not—to have focused more on evaluating the project, trying to quantify the impact of art on our communities: here’s how many workshops we offered, how many people came, buildings we lit, and so on.
 Art, however, must be assessed not just along the lines of data.
-Attention must be paid to context, to visual analysis, to meaning, to effect.
+Attention must be paid to context, to visual analysis, to meaning, to affect.

 To begin, context.
 It is useful to remember that vacant housing, fallen into disrepair, is not an accidental tragedy, but the result of policies both public and private, and often explicitly racist.
 The bulk of the homes illuminated by Breathing Lights are in neighborhoods which were redlined—the practice by bankers of deeming areas, usually older parts of inner cities and often black neighborhoods, undesirable for lending.
 As an aesthetic gesture, the lit windows signaled (as they resembled beacons or lighthouses with their oscillating glow) that there is now an opportunity for investment.
 Where policy once sucked wealth from these areas, Breathing Lights suggested there is wealth to generate.
 As Bloomberg’s money derives from providing the digital infrastructure for Wall Street financiers, the connection to the forces of capital couldn’t be more direct.